 HOW TO APPLY

 Submit one to three examples (in English or French) of original work in print, broadcast or online news reporting that demonstrates exceptional research, analysis and writing through a gender lens and shines a spotlight on women’s equality issues in Canada.
-Applicants are asked to submit a 250 word personal statement addressing the following questions:

-2. What impact did your stories have?
+- What impact did your stories have? (maximum 100 words)

 The Canadian Journalism Foundation is proud to present this award in association with:

 The Canadian Women’s Foundation is Canada’s public foundation for women and girls.
-We empower women and girls in Canada to move out of violence, out of poverty and into confidence.
-Since 1991, we’ve raised money and invested in over 1,300 community programs across Canada, and are now one of the ten largest women’s foundations in the world.
+We empower women and girls in Canada to move out of violence, out of poverty and into confidence and leadership.
+Since 1991, we’ve raised money and invested in over 1,400 community programs across Canada, and are now one of the ten largest women’s foundations in the world.
 We take a positive approach to address root causes of the most critical issues facing women and girls.
 We study and share the best ways to create long-term change and bring community organizations together for training and to learn from each other.
 We carefully select and fund the programs with the strongest outcomes and regularly evaluate their work.
 We have a special focus on building a community of women helping other women.
 Helping women creates safer families and communities, and a more prosperous society for all of us.
 We invest in the strength of women and the dreams of girls.
 For more information please visit www.canadianwomen.org.